paulhamsh/HCI-BLE-Python/README.md

 A Python library to access BLE functions using the HCI layer.
 Currently works with the HCI lavers:
 - Bluez on Linux (inbuilt WIFI and some USB dongles)
-- UART HCI on the Nano Connect RP2040
+- UART HCI on the Nano Connect RP2040 (with native Micropython)
-- VHCI on ESP32 (with Micropython)
+- VHCI on ESP32 (with special Micropython)
-- CYW43439 HCI on Pico W (with Micropython)
+- CYW43439 HCI on Pico W (with special Micropython)

 It provides access to the BLE commands from the Bluetooth specification, with minimal class layers or interpretation.
 It could form the basis of a BLE library or just a BLE application.